-- 1. Use the arrow keys to navigate the cursor into the field for the wavelength. - 2.
-Enter the desired value using the numeric pad after activation via confirmation button or use the vertical arrow keys 2 ... - 3.
-Confirm entry by using the horizontal arrow keys (4) (6).
+- Procedure 1.
+Use the arrow keys to navigate the cursor in one of the two fields for the wavelength. - 2.
+Enter the desired value using the numeric pad after activation via confirmation button ♥ or use the vertical arrow keys 7 . - 3.
+If only one wavelength is to be used, then a zero must be entered in the unused field.
+This deactivates the corresponding detector channel. - 4.
+Confirm entry by using the horizontal arrow keys 🍥 🖲

-Note: One spectral edge filter to suppress the second diffraction order is automatically activated if the shortest wavelength in the active channel exceeds an internal default value.
+Note: Two spectral edge filters to suppress the second diffraction order are automatically activated, if the shortest wavelength in all active channels exceeds an internal default value.
 The activated filter is indicated by the raised + in front of the specification of the wavelength.